-The Airport Authority has a system in place to quantify and abate construction emissions associated with the project components within CDP #6-20-0611.
-For clarification, Table 3 lists the project elements included in CDP #6-20-0611 that the Airport Authority will be tracking, and then offsetting the net construction related GHG emissions.
-The Airport Authority is using estimated construction emissions listed in Table 5-20 of EIR Alternative 4 that includes the project elements.
+The Authority has a system in place to quantify and abate construction emissions associated with the project components within CDP #6-20-0611.
+For clarification, Table 3 lists the project elements included in CDP #6-20-0611 that the Authority will be tracking, and then offsetting the net construction related GHG emissions.
+The

+Authority is using estimated construction emissions listed in Table 5-20 of EIR Alternative 4 that includes the project elements.

-New 30-gate Terminal 1 including demolition of existing T1 Road/circulation system including curbfronts and three-lane entry road 5-level Parking Plaza Central Utility Plan (CUP) Upgrade East Solid/Liquid Waste Facilities Reconfigure Taxi/Transportation Network Company (TNC) Hold Lot
+Table 5.
+Project Elements included in Coastal Development Permit #6-20-0611 New 30-gate Terminal 1 including demolition of existing T1 Road/circulation system including curbfronts and three-lane entry road 5-level Parking Plaza Central Utility Plan (CUP) Upgrade East Solid/Liquid Waste Facilities Reconfigure Taxi/Transportation Network Company (TNC) Hold Lot